 Table of Contents

-How to Make a Potato Zucchini Casserole With (or Without!)
+How to Make Potato Zucchini Casserole with (or without!)
 Beetroot

 If you’re using fresh beetroot like I did, then cut off the green leaves, wash carefully and chop, discarding the stalks.
 Put the chopped green part into a saucepan with a tiny bit of water and a sprinkle of salt and cover with a lid.